SeFallED

 Through the eyes of those affected

 They are neither test subjects nor researchers in the traditional sense - and yet they have an important role to play in the SeFallED study: a total of six older people are involved in the research project as members of the advisory board.
-Scientists at the Department of Health Services Research are investigating the recovery process of elderly patients who have suffered a fall - a painful experience that the advisory board members also had to go through.
+Scientists at the process of older individuals who have suffered a fall - a painful experience that the advisory board members also had to go through.

 "I had a bad fall while jogging at the end of June 2020.
 It was a big shock and I had to have several operations on my face," says Margrit Pape.
 The accident is one of the reasons why she now has a fixed monthly appointment at the university.
 This is when the SeFallED advisory board, of which the 74-year-old is a member, meets and discusses upcoming surveys and evaluations as part of the project with the other advisory board members and researchers.